Funding Agency: National Disease Research Interchange (NDRI)

 The Genotype-Tissue Expression (GTEx) Project offers a biobanking resource for the scientific community to study human gene expression and its relationship to common diseases like diabetes, Alzheimer’s, heart disease, and cancer.
 The goal of the GTEx project is to thoroughly collect genotype tissues from a variety of deceased organ and tissue donors.
 In addition to biobanked tissue, the GTEx project provides researchers an atlas of genomic data paired with donor medical and social history information.

 We convened English- and Spanish-speaking Community Advisory Boards (CABs), which guided the progress of this project.
 The CABs were composed of community members and families, who were given the option to donate tissues for research.
+Research-related materials, including an interview with members of the English-speaking CAB, are available below.

 Virginia Commonwealth University